 Immaculate Heart High School encourages students to participate in activities as a way of fostering and promoting their leadership abilities as well as their personal development.
 The school offers a variety of activities for students to get involved in leadership roles, community service and extra-curricular programs.

-Student life outside the classroom is coordinated by the Director of Student Activities in conjunction with the student council and with the assistance of faculty advisors.
+Student life outside the classroom is coordinated by the Director of Ministry, Leadership and Service in conjunction with the student council and with the assistance of faculty advisors.
 Many co-curricular activities complement the academic program as well, and reflect the widely diverse interests of the students.

 • Animal Advocacy